Sahgeek18/Data_Science_Projects-Beginner-/README.md

 # Data_Science
-This is my first Git Repository.
+This is my first Git Repository and it includes basic ML projects.
 <br>
 Author- Sahil Kumar
 <br>
-Status- Student